 Yoghurt is Good for Long Term Protection

-Studies have shown that getting at least one serving of yoghurt a day can decrease the level of the odor-causing germs hydrogen sulfide in your mouth.
-Yoghurt contains the live cultures streptococcus thermophilus and lactobacillus bulgaricus, which help to keep your mouth healthy by reducing germs that cause plaque and gum disease, as well as offensive odors.
+Studies have shown that getting at least one serving of yoghurt a day can decrease the levels of odour-causing hydrogen sulfide in your mouth.
+Yoghurt contains the live cultures streptococcus thermophilus and lactobacillus bulgaricus, which help to keep your mouth healthy by reducing germs that cause plaque and gum problems, as well as offensive odours.

 Besides these home remedies, here are some basic steps to keep your breath fresh:

-2) Avoid excessive consumption of strong-smelling foods like garlic or cheese.
-These increase the level of hydrogen sulfide in your mouth, which produces foul odors.
+- Avoid excessive consumption of strong-smelling foods like garlic or cheese.
+These increase the level of hydrogen sulfide in your mouth, which produces foul odours.

-3) When you wake up in the morning, after brushing your teeth, use Colgate® Plax Mouthwash to provide 12 hour protection from germs build-up.
+- When you wake up in the morning, after brushing your teeth, use a mouthwash to help protect against germs build-up.
 Regular morning exercise and using a saline solution to clear blocked sinus passages will also have a beneficial effect on your breath.